ryanhaney97/translation-overlay/README.md

 # Translation Overlay

 An overlay for translating (or "subtitling") games.
-Currently in-dev, and works for the first game in the Lenen Project: Evanescent Existence.
+Currently in-dev, and works for the first and second games in the Lenen Project: Evanescent Existence and Earthen Miraculous Sword.

 ## Usage

-To use the program, run this and the game in question (as of now, Lenen Project: Evanescent Existence).
+To use the program, run this and the game in question (as of now, Lenen Project: Evanescent Existence or Lenen Project: Earthen Miraculous Sword).
+Select the game you are playing with the drop-down menu upon startup.
 On windows, it should be good to go immediately.
 On mac the game will become unfocused when the game starts, so use mission control (swipe up with three fingers) to put the window back into focus, which should make it work so long as you don't click on the game window.

 This program can't pick up what goes on in game, so the user needs to hit certain keys in order to control the overlay.
 By default, these keys are: